Statcounter

 Each day, he witnessed neighbors lounging on their flower adorned porches playing cards; the decadent aroma of home cooked meals swept from the kitchen to the street as kids played basketball and fans watched Saints football games together.

-Everywhere Chris looked, seemingly happy couples and families surrounded him; a reminder of a life that he longed for.
-He hated walking past them; he grew incredibly envious of them.
+Everywhere Chris looked, seemingly, happy couples and families surrounded him; a reminder of a life that he longed for once again.
+He hated walking past them; he grew incredibly bitter towards them.

 Their happiness represented a punishing reminder of everything, at least in his troubled mind, that he couldn’t have.
-It reminded him that someone else was now getting that from Erin, while he was held captive in an ordinary life full of struggles and sadness day in and day out.
+It reminded him that someone else was now getting that from Erin, while he was held captive in an ordinary life full of struggles and sadness; day in and day out; it seemed unfair.

-Chris didn’t particularly believe those stories.
-“Folklore!”
-He dismissed.
 Bullshit that was passed from generation to generation; growing in embellishment with each telling.
-But, something curious was about to provide a moment of pause for Chris on this stormy, dark street tonight.
+But, something curious was about to provide a moment of levity for Chris on this stormy, dark street tonight.

 A bright light caught the corner of his eye.
 He struggled to focus on the gate where the angel sat.
-The eerie light emanated from the direction of the gate spire and radiated a spectacular shade of blue that Chris had never seen before.
+An eerie, almost warm, light emanated from the direction of the gate spire and radiated a spectacular shade of blue that Chris had never seen before.

 Where was it coming from?
 He wondered.
 I’m hallucinating, he dismissed.
 Too much to drink coupled with very little sleep for a week.
 This isn’t happening, he concluded as he blasphemously laughed toward the sky.

-Chris fumbled with the lid and emptied the rest of the bottle into his mouth; ready to go home, he’d finally had enough.
-No one will miss me, not now, he reasoned.
+Chris fumbled with the lid and emptied the rest of the bottle into his mouth; ready to go home; he’d finally had enough.
+No one will miss him, not now, he reasoned.

-He thought about lost love and a life that was, just three short years ago, so much more full of hope and potential.
+He thought about lost love and a life that was.
+A life that used to be. just three short years ago, so much more full of hope and potential.
 Chris sank, face first, to the ground and began to cry.

 He knew that he didn’t have much time before the pills and alcohol mixed, finally excusing him from a life that he wished undone.
 Why couldn’t he just erase the slate and go back?
 He KNEW for sure that he would make better decisions